octoDynamo/Blockchain-in-C/README.md

 Simple Blockchain Simulation Project
 This C project simulates a simple blockchain using linked lists.
-The project structure is organized into several files, each handling different aspects of the simulation.
+The project structure is organized into several files, each handling different aspects of the simulatio
-Project Structure :
-project_folder/
-│
-├── src/
-│   ├──include/
-│      ├── linkedlist.h
-│      ├── blockchain.h
-│      └── ledger.h
-│   ├── main.c
-│   ├── linkedlist.c
-│   ├── blockchain.c
-│   └── ledger.c
-│
-└── README.md

 Step 1: Set Up the Project